cuhksz-nlp/SANER/README.md

 For `WB`, you can download the dataset from [here](https://github.com/hltcoe/golden-horse/tree/master/data) and then put the `weiboNER.conll.train`, `weiboNER.conll.dev` and `weiboNER.conll.test` files in `data/WB`.

+All the data files should be named as `train.txt`, `test.txt` and `dev.txt` in corresponding dictionaries.

 ## Training

 You can find the command lines to train models on a specific dataset in `run.py` for English datasets and `run_cn.py` for Chinese datasets.